 If you have seen many different doctors and therapist, have taken all sorts of medication, have tried all sorts of exercises and still experience persistent headache pain, TMJ problems may be suspected.
 TMJ disorder can cause many different symptoms effecting the jaw joint, ears, head, face and teeth.
 This can be a very debilitating condition.
 We at TMJ therapy strive to help our patients understand this disorder and come up with a customized treatment plan.
-Our doctors and team hate to see patients in pain and are here to provide the best treatment and therapies for your TMJ disorder.
+Our doctor and team hate to see patients in pain and are here to provide the best treatment and therapies for your TMJ disorder.
 Please schedule at our office in American fork, Riverton or North Ogden, Utah, to get the TMJ treatment you need.

 TMJ disorder, or TMD, develops when damage or injury occurs among the muscles, tendons, ligaments, blood vessels, and nerves of the jaw, head, and neck.
 There is no single cause for a TMJ disorder, and each case is unique.
 Not only are TMJ disorders painful and frustrating, they have a high potential for reoccurrence and re-injury.